-With Sardinian Arts, I share my love of the Sardinian handweavers, their art, and of Sardinia in general as a means of preserving, protecting, and promoting the art, work, lives, and the culture, heritage, land, and people of Sardinia.
-What I do is based on love and respect, not profit-seeking.
+With Sardinian Arts, I share my love of Sardinian handweavers, their art, and Sardinia in general; and I seek to help preserve, protect, promote, encourage, and advance the arts, culture, heritage, land, economy, and people of Sardinia in a sustainable manner.
+What I do is based in love and respect, not profit-seeking.

 I document, film, write, present, and promote the weavers and the majesty of the island and her people.
 I help bring textiles into the hands of those who appreciate the weavings and the artists.
 And more.
 In short, I serve as a tramite, a conduit to the tessitrici artigianali and to Sardegna.

 I’m personally dedicated to ensuring the nearly-lost art of the Sardinian tessitrici artigianali is maintained in a sustainable manner, that handweavers are respected, and that the weaving, traditional designs, and heritage of Sardegna are protected.